 Have you been dreaming about a career in fitness but are not sure where to start?
 Maybe you don’t think you have what it takes?
 We feel confident that you do; all you need is the right resources to get started!

-A career in the fitness industry can be very rewarding, especially if you're a personal trainer.
+A career in the fitness industry can be very rewarding, especially if you’re a certified personal trainer.
 You face constant variety: new clients, new workout routines, employment opportunities at different fitness centers.
 You also work in a rewarding setting.
 You help your clients to meet their health and fitness goals and can even help them shape a more positive lifestyle; resulting in an overall happier life.
-And, let's face it, personal training has it's benefits for the trainer as well.
+And, let’s face it, personal training has it’s benefits for the trainer as well.
 You can own your own business, set your schedule and establish your hourly rates, not to mention educate yourself on new and upcoming health and fitness trends.

 The key to becoming a successful personal trainer is having passion for what you do.
 When you’re passionate about health, fitness and wellness, your clients can emulate that feeling and improve their lifestyle through training.
 So what does a typical trainer do on a day-to-day basis?
 Let’s take a deeper dive into the career description.